Feeling rejected when your baby only wants dad? Check out these 5 reminders when baby prefers dad over mom or cries when he’s with you.

 Think of a typical “needy” relationship between a couple.
 One person might be clingy or only feel validated from the other that she weighs the relationship down.
 Few people find neediness an admirable trait in their relationships.

 The same applies to you and your baby.

 While we all appreciate being needed on certain levels, being too needy can set an awkward energy in the room.
 Don’t feel like who you are as a mom, and especially as a person, relies on how much your baby wants you.

 Instead, be available.
 It’s that quiet, confident knowing that you’re here when he’s ready and wants to be with you.
-Don’t transfer hurt or resentment if he cries when he’s passed to you.
+Don’t transfer hurt, fault, or resentment from his separation anxiety.
 Instead, shrug it off with a knowing that you’ll always love him no matter what.